blachlylab/swiftover/README.md

 Strictly ordering these according to execution speed is not possible, as they vary for different workloads.
 See background and discussion, above.
 We suggest splaytree for best overall performance at this time.

-### Selection of compiler
+#### Selection of compiler

 DMD codegen can be poor compared to LDC and GDC, with execution too slow to compete with `liftover`.
 Use LDC2 and `dub -b=release` for > 100% speedup.
 Additionally, as of dklib 0.1.2, DMD cannot inline one of the functions in khash (`kh_hash_func`), which means compilation of swiftover with LDC2 or GDC is required for best performance.

-### linking to htslib
+#### linking to htslib

 when using LDC2, or when using the GOLD linker (instead of GNU ld), you'll need to make sure that the linker can find libhts, which is often installed in `/usr/local/lib`.
 GOLD does not search there by default, nor does it examine `LD_LIBRARY_PATH`.
 It does, however, search `LIBRARY_PATH`, so add `export LIBRARY_PATH=/usr/local/lib` (or wherever you have installed htslib) to build scripts or run before dub build.

 thanks to [http://jbohren.com/articles/2013-10-28-gold/](http://jbohren.com/articles/2013-10-28-gold/)

-### htslib version
+#### htslib version

 Swiftover uses our htslib binding [dhtslib](https://github.com/blachlylab/dhtslib).

-dhtslib currently works only with htslib-1.9, so if compiling Swiftover from source, make sure that you have a system installation of htslib-1.9.
-When dhtslib finalizes htslib-1.10 (breaking ABI changes and new API) support, we will also update Swiftover to use the new dhtslib.
+dhtslib currently works with htslib-1.10 and 1.11 (which use a new API compared to 1.9), so if compiling Swiftover from source, make sure that you have a system installation matching this.

 ## BUGS